 In your experience which techniques and practices have been particularly effective at keeping you safe?

 Having the strength and conviction of my own self has proved invaluable to my progress.
-Always following my instinct when deciding on a course of events has managed to keep me safe thus far so I would suggest that we always need to listen to the voice within.
+Always following my instinct when deciding on a course of events has managed to keep me safe thus far, so I would suggest that we always need to listen to the voice within.
 If something feels uncertain or dangerous, we should take precautionary measures whilst still feeling brave enough to speak out.

 What self-care methods have you felt are most effective for battling burn-out and helping you deal with the challenges you face?

-Personally, I have found that by finding an interest such as music, art or writing has given me the personal safe space to express myself and release some of the frustrations faced within my work.
-Finding my own sense of peace has become vital as without an element of self-care.
-I cannot serve from an empty vessel.
+Personally, I have found that by finding an interest such as music, art, or writing has given me the personal safe space to express myself and release some of the frustrations faced within my work.
+Finding my own sense of peace has become vital as without an element of self-care I cannot serve from an empty vessel.

 What advice do you have for other women activists, particularly for young women interested in getting involved in the movement?

-Be strong, have faith in your convictions and never shy away from speaking out against injustice.
+Be strong, have faith in your convictions, and never shy away from speaking out against injustice.
 Read, learn, grow, and also don’t feel that you are unable to change your perception if new understanding or information comes your way.
 This is truly how we grow into the confident women who have the ability to shape our world for the benefit of all in a sense of fairness and equality.

 If you could give your younger self, just beginning in HRD, one piece of advice – what would it be?

-If I could give my younger self one piece of advice it would be to let her know that everything is going to be okay.
+To let her know that everything is going to be okay.
 Life is a road of many steps and often has twists and turns along the way.
 Keep going, and don’t be afraid to reach out.
 You are worth it.